simplex-chat/simplex-chat/docs/guide/making-connections.md

 #### To create and share a one-time invitation with your contact:

 1. On Android, tap on the 🖉 (floating pencil) button in the bottom-right corner of the **Chats** screen.
 On iOS, tap on the 🖉 (pencil) button in the top-right corner of the **Chats** screen.
-2. Click or tap **Add contact**.
+2. Tap or click **Add contact**.
-3. Click or tap **Share this 1-time link** to share it with your contact from a distance.
+3. Tap or click **Share this 1-time link** to share it with your contact from a distance.
 Or, you can show your QR code in person for your friend to scan.
 4. (Optional) Toggle **Incognito** on to share an incognito profile with your contact.
 5. (Optional) Return to the **Chats** screen and then click or tap on the invitation to set a contact name to help remember who it's for.